 Every two years, the world’s top golfers are pitted against each other in an international showdown that draws the attention of fans from all over the world.
-The United States lost the 2018 Ryder Cup at Le Golf National in Paris this weekend, making it the sixth-straight win for Team Europe on their home soil and seven wins of the last 10 matches overall.
+The United States lost the 2018 Ryder Cup at Le Golf National in Paris, making it the sixth-straight win for Team Europe on their home soil and seven wins of the last 10 matches overall.

-During Friday’s opening fourball match, American Brooks Koepka hooked a tee shot into the spectators’ area.
+During the opening fourball match, American Brooks Koepka hooked a tee shot into the spectators’ area.
 Without warning, the ball struck a woman in the right eye who was taking in the action.
-That ball has caused the 49-year-old to lose vision in her eye after doctor’s confirmed her eyeball “exploded” upon impact, and now she’s seeking legal action.
+That ball has caused the 49-year-old to lose vision in her eye after doctor’s confirmed her eyeball “exploded” upon impact, and she sought legal action afterward.

 “It happened so fast, I didn’t feel any pain when I was hit,” Corine Remande told Agence France-Presse.
 “I didn’t feel like the ball had struck my eye and then I felt the blood start to pour.
 The scan on Friday confirmed a fracture of the right eye socket and an explosion of the eyeball.”

-Still, Remande, who traveled from Egypt to watch the event, is considering legal action against the event’s organizers for not properly warning her of the impending impact.
+Still, Remande, who traveled from Egypt to watch the event, considered legal action against the event’s organizers for not properly warning her of the impending impact.

 “Quite clearly, there is responsibility on the part of the organizers,” she said.
 “Officials did not shout any warning as the player’s ball went into the crowd.
 More than anything I want them to take care of all the medical bills to make sure there is no risk of infection.”